duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - multiple instances of resources
 - each process must have a prior claim maximum use
 - when a process requests a resource, it may have to wait
-- when aprocess gets all its resources it must return them in a finite amount of time
+- when a process gets all its resources it must return them in a finite amount of time

 ![Alt text](../images/image-140.png)